‘The 100’ Expected To Be Renewed For Season 7

 Monty and Harper were able to find a solution to the problem by uncovering an alternative planet they believed would provide a suitable home for everyone on the ship.

-With a lot of mystery shrouding the new planet Clarke, Bellamy, and everyone else aboard plans on calling home – fans hope it results in a lot of new storylines and seasons to come.
+With a lot of mystery shrouding the new planet that Clarke, Bellamy, and everyone else onboard plans on calling home, fans hope it results in a lot of new storylines and seasons to come.

-Season 6 of The 100 is scheduled to premiere on Tuesday, April 30 only on the CW.
+Season 6 of The 100 is scheduled to premiere on Tuesday, April 30, only on The CW.